 Interested in having a garden plot?

-If you are interested in being a NEW community gardener, contact our Community Garden Manager, Carrie, to add your name to our list: SAGE@corvallisenvironmentalcenter.org or 541-753-9211.
+If you are interested in being a NEW community gardener, contact the Community Garden Manager to add your name to our list by emailing: SAGE@corvallisenvironmentalcenter.org or calling 541-753-9211.
 New gardeners will be contacted in April if a plot is available for them.

-Plot fees depend on whether you are reserving your plot for the entire year (perennial plots), or for part of the year (annual plots).
-All gardeners are required pay a $25 deposit, refundable at the end of the season, upon (1) completing 6 hours of community garden labor, (2) cleaning up your garden for the winter and (3) informing the Garden Manager.
+All gardeners pay a $25 deposit, refundable at the end of the season after completing 6 hours of community labor, cleaning up your garden for the winter and informing the garden manager.